 Having a members-only area drives readers back to your site so they can access the content as it’s released.
-If you pair your member’s area with a plugin like bbPress or BuddyPress, you can engage your members in discussions and allow them not only to interact with you but with other members as well.
+If you pair your member’s area with a plugin like bbPress vs BuddyPress, you can engage your members in discussions and allow them not only to interact with you but with other members as well.

 What Are the Downsides of Paid Memberships?

 There is no doubt that adding paid memberships with exclusive members only content can be beneficial for your site.
 However, there are a few downsides that you need to consider before jumping in.

 If you plan on offering a paid content area as a bonus to freely available content, keep in mind that you will need to allocate some of your time to produce and develop extra content.
 As bloggers and business owners, we are already short on time so if you cannot dedicate some time to your schedule to work on more content, this solution may not be for you.